RickStrahl/BlogPosts/2020-11/Working-with-new-.NET-APIs-using-wwDotnetBridge/WorkingWithNewNetApisUsingWwdotnetbridge.md

 ---
 title: Workflow for using wwDotnetBridge to call .NET Components
+featuredImageUrl: https://jekyll.west-wind.com/assets/2020-11-08-Workflow-for-using-wwDotnetBridge-to-call-NET-Components/BannerLinqPad.png
 abstract: "In this post I'll describe the common workflow I use when I use wwDotnetBridge to check out the .NET code I'm trying to call first in .NET before actually starting to create the FoxPro code.
 This helps in discovering the features available on the libraries I'm trying to call, but it also validates that I'm using the .NET code directly before I start adding that extra layer of FoxPro abstraction on top of it. "
+keywords: wwDotnetBridge,LinqPad,Test,COM Interop
 categories: wwDotnetBridge, Web Connection, Client Tools
-keywords: wwDotnetBridge,LinqPad,Test,COM Interop
-weblogName: Local Jekyll Blog
+weblogName: Web Connection Weblog
 postId: 9165
-featuredImageUrl: https://jekyll.west-wind.com/assets/2020-11-08-Workflow-for-using-wwDotnetBridge-to-call-NET-Components/BannerLinqPad.png
 postDate: 2020-11-08T10:46:42.4793937-10:00
+postStatus: publish
+dontInferFeaturedImage: false
+stripH1Header: true
 ---
 # Workflow for using wwDotnetBridge to call .NET Components